teracyhq/blog/README.markdown

   ```

-## How to review
+## How to review a PR

-To run a Docker image for reviewing, for example, with `hoatle/teracy-blog:tasks-BLOG-101-travis-docker-hub`:
+To review a PR submitted by others, for example, with `hoatle/teracy-blog:tasks-BLOG-101-travis-docker-hub`, run a Docker image:

 ```
 $ docker run --rm -p 8888:80 hoatle/teracy-blog:tasks-BLOG-101-travis-docker-hub
 ```

-And open http://localhost:8888 to review the changes.
+And open \<vm_ip_address>:8888 to review the changes on local

-Cmd + c (on Mac) or Ctrl + c (on Linux, Windows) to stop reviewing.
+Press Ctrl + c to stop reviewing.

 ## How to run in prod mode

-From official distributed Docker image:
+Run in the prod mode from official distributed Docker image:

 ```
 $ docker pull teracy/blog